playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

  <button aria-label="A large button with dark a rounded purple background, white 'buy now' text, and a shadow"  style=" height: 9rem; font-size: 4rem; border: medium none; border-radius: 1rem; padding: 0rem 4rem; background: rgb(98, 0, 238); color: rgb(255, 255, 255); box-shadow: 0px 0.75rem 0.25rem -0.5rem rgba(0, 0, 0, 0.2), 0px 0.5rem 0.5rem 0px rgba(0, 0, 0, 0.14), 0px 0.25rem 1.25rem 0px rgba(0, 0, 0, 0.12); " > Buy Now </button>

-This button is more rounded, has a drop shadow, and matches Google's designs.
+This button is more rounded, has a drop shadow, and matches Google's design language.

 Between the three buttons, which one do you want to use on your page?